 Search With Filters

 Skip planed.
-Small knots.
+Worm tracks.

 Spalted Tamarind comes from South East Asia.
 The decay/spalting gives the wood awesome spiderweb type patterns that add character and excitement to its appearance.
 The spalting is most prevalent in the sapwood which is prone to attack from bugs and fungus which cause it.